-- 1. The meeting was called to order at 10:00 a.m. by Gerry Ferreira, in conformity with the Wisconsin Open Meeting Law. - 2.
-The sign-in sheet was distributed.
+- 1. The meeting was called to order at 10:03 a.m. by Steve Sferra, Committee Co-chair, in conformity with Wisconsin Open Meeting Law. - 2.
+A sign-in sheet was circulated to record those in attendance.
 A quorum was present. - 3.
-The committee reviewed the current roster.
-No updates were needed.
-Gerry introduced Amy Colson, the new program assistant of Local 65, who replaced Louis Brietlow.
+The committee reviewed its current roster.
+No changes were necessary.